v21/viewsonanobject/README.md

 **The NTU3D model database**

 The NTU3D model database was a online database of 3D models, hosted by the National Taiwan University at [http://3d.csie.ntu.edu.tw/~dynamic/database/index.html](http://3d.csie.ntu.edu.tw/~dynamic/database/index.html).
 It now appears to be permanently offline, but a description of it can be found in the paper [3D Model Search Engine Based on Lightfield Descriptors](https://www.yumpu.com/en/document/view/18042248/3d-model-search-engine-based-on-lightfield-descriptors) by Yu-Te Shen, Ding-Yun Chen, Xiao-Pei Tian and Ming Ouhyoung.
-The models were scraped from the web in 2003.
+The database contains slightly over 10,000 models, all originally scraped from the web in 2003.
 The models lack any accompanying material data - what colours or textures they originally had are captured only in the jpg preview.

 **How to generate your own:**